eyedeekay/i2p.plugin.native/README.md

   -stopcommand string
     	Command to stop client, defaults to killall exename -targetos string
-    	Target to run the plugin on (default "linux") -updateonly
+    	Target to run the plugin on
+  -updateonly
     	Only allow updates with this plugin, fail if no previous installation exists -updateurl string